-- 1. TSOs shall establish a multilateral agreement per region within which there is multilateral operational impact resulting from: - a) electrical interdependencies between Responsibility Areas including but not limited to loop flows, voltage profiles, phase-shifting transformers, and HVDC influencing each other; - b) power flow effects from changes in Generation patterns; or - c) the integration of grid elements of a TSO within the Observability Area and the Contingency List of another TSO. - 2.
-TSOs shall ensure the consistency and the efficiency of the coordination of Operational Security Analyses within the agreements referred to in Article 20(1).
-These agreements shall cover at least: - a) governance and decision making procedures to be adopted by the concerned TSOs; - b) common processes for: - i. sharing the information on external Contingencies in Contingency list affecting each TSO's Responsibility Area; - the evaluation of deviations from Operational Security Limits and their consequences, in accordance with the methodology referred to in Article 19(1); - iii. taking into account the information concerning the range of uncertainties regarding Generation and/or demand and its associated probability; - iv. exchanging the information of the available joint pre-Fault and post-Fault Remedial Actions; and - v. preparing and activating the most suitable joint Remedial Actions. - c) compatible or common tools for performing common processes defined in Article 20(2)(b); - d) the identification of any tasks within the common processes referred to in Article 20(2)(b) that are delegated; - e) processes for reviewing the contents or the perimeter of the agreements if so resulted from influence analysis in line with the common approach referred to in Article 19(1); - f) additional datasets, as needed, to the ones described in Chapter 2, including : - i. protection Set Points or System Protection Schemes; - ii. single line diagram and substations configuration; - iii. additional grid models to represent specific situations; and - g) necessary information concerning the range of uncertainties regarding Generation and/or demand and its associated probability for each Individual Grid Model.
+- 1. By [date 15 months after entry into force], TSOs shall establish a multi-party agreement per region within which there is multilateral operational impact resulting from: - a) electrical interdependencies between Responsibility Areas including but not limited to loop flows, voltage profiles, phase-shifting transformers, and HVDC influencing each other; - b) power flow effects from changes in Generation patterns; or - c) the integration of grid elements of a TSO within the Observability Area and the Contingency List of another TSO. - 2.
+TSOs shall ensure the consistency and the efficiency of the coordination of Operational Security Analyses within the multi-party agreements referred to in Article 20(1).
+These multi-party agreements shall cover at least: - a) governance and decision making procedures to be adopted by the concerned TSOs; - b) common processes for: - i. sharing the information on external Contingencies in Contingency list affecting each TSO's Responsibility Area; - ii. the evaluation of deviations from Operational Security Limits and their consequences, in accordance with the methodology referred to in Article 19(1); - iii. taking into account the information concerning the range of uncertainties regarding Generation and/or demand and its associated probability; - iv. exchanging the information of the available joint pre-Fault and post-Fault Remedial Actions; and - v. preparing and activating the most suitable joint Remedial Actions. - c) identification of the number and update frequency of intraday grid models, additional to those established as mandatory in accordance with [NC CACM], necessary to reassess the Operational Security; - compatible or common tools for performing common processes defined in Article 20(2)(b);

-- 3. If a TSO involved in multiple multilateral agreements in accordance with Article 20(1) detects conflicts and/or contradictions between these agreements, all TSOs involved in these agreements shall ensure a common solution. - 4.
-When TSOs decide to delegate common tasks identified in line with Article 20(2)(d), it shall be considered as a Regional Security Coordination Initiative and abide by the requirements laid down in Article 6(3) and Article 8(4). - 5.
-TSOs shall officially inform all other TSOs and RSCIs about any delegation pursuant to Article 20(4).
+- e) the identification of any tasks within the common processes referred to in Article 20(2)(b) that are delegated; - f) processes for reviewing the contents or the perimeter of the multi-party agreements if so resulted from influence analysis in line with the common approach referred to in Article 19(1); - g) additional datasets, as needed, to the ones described in Chapter 2, including : - i. protection Set Points or System Protection Schemes; - ii. single line diagram and substations configuration; - iii. additional grid models to represent specific situations; - h) necessary information concerning the range of uncertainties regarding Generation and/or demand and its associated probability for each Individual Grid Model. - 3.
+If a TSO involved in multiple multi-party agreements in accordance with Article 20(1) detects conflicts and/or contradictions between these multi-party agreements, all TSOs involved in these multi-party agreements shall ensure a common solution. - 4.
+When TSOs decide to delegate common tasks identified in line with Article 20(2)(e), it shall be considered as a Regional Security Coordination Initiative and abide by the requirements laid down in Article 6(3) and Article 8(4). - 5.
+TSOs shall officially inform all other TSOs and RSCIs about any delegation pursuant to Article 20(4). - 6.
+TSOs shall inform ENTSO-E about the scope of the regions of multi-party agreements established in accordance with Article 20(1).
+ENTSO-E shall publish this information.